opentracing/opentracing.io/pages/outreachy.md

 * For instance, for missing Android parts.

+Desired skills: Proficiency in the chosen language

 ### Write Jaeger tracer implementation for any OpenTracing API.

 Mentor: Gary Brown

 * C#
 * Kotlin for Android

+Desired skills: Proficiency in the chosen language

+### Conformance Test Suite for OpenTracing API

+Mentor: Pavol Loffay

+This project will provide a Conformance Test Suite for the OpenTracing API.
+This will involve:

+* Defining the conformance tests to be implemented
+* For one or more languages, implementing the tests
+* Demonstrate use of the test suite against multiple tracers

+Desired skills: Proficiency in the chosen language(s)

 Additionally to the tasks above, we recommend looking at the following issue trackers.
 You might want to pick an easy one before applying, to get a better sense of what the projects are about.